Following are recycling guidelines for Shaker Heights.

 - Styrofoam (including no meat trays, no Styrofoam egg cartons)

-- Plastic cups, plates, utensils, or straws
+- Single-use cups, plates, utensils, or straws

 - Paper plates or cups (note: plastic lids for coffee cups are also not recyclable)

-- Paper or plastic take-out containers
+- Paper, plastic or Styrofoam take-out containers

 - Greasy pizza boxes